Pest Inspection When Selling a Home

 For example, some neighboring cities in northern California adopt opposite practices.
 In the San Francisco Bay Area, buyers receive disclosures from the sellers up front, before submitting a purchase contract.
 In Sacramento, less than 100 miles away, buyers receive disclosures after their offer is accepted.

-When Does It Make Sense for a Buyer to Pay for a Home Pest Inspection?
+When a Buyer Should Pay for a Home Pest Inspection

 A buyer should obtain a pest inspection for two reasons:

 - When the seller does not provide a pest inspection

 - When a pest inspection has been provided and it appears to be incorrect

 Basically, a buyer should always obtain a pest inspection if the seller does not.
 It is a matter of due diligence on the buyer's part.
 Plus, there is no better time to discuss the work that could be needed to receive a pest completion than before a buyer buys that home.
 There is little leverage left after the sale closes.

 A pest inspection is generally fairly inexpensive.
 A pest company might vary pricing depending on whether the foundation is raised or slab and on the number of stories or square footage.
 Prices vary from around $50 to $200.